 Harlequin Rasbora Diet and Feeding

 Rasboras are not picky eaters and enjoy a varied diet of high-quality flakes or granules and live foods such as daphnia and artemia.
 You can supplement this diet with meaty options such as freeze-dried bloodworms or tubifex worms.
 Rasbora also enjoy an occasional treat of fresh vegetables.

-Male and female are roughly the same size, but the sexes are easily distinguished.
+Male and female rasboaras are roughly the same size, but the sexes are easily distinguished.
 Males are much redder in the dorsal and tail fins as well as in the caudal peduncle region.
 The female is more golden and, when full of roe, her belly is deeper than that of her mate.

 Breeding the Harlequin Rasbora

-Set up a separate breeding tank that includes broad-leafed Cryptocoryne plants as the Cryptocoryne is this species' favorite location for egg laying in their natural environment.
+To breed harlequin rasboras, set up a separate breeding tank that includes broad-leafed Cryptocoryne plants, the rasbora's favorite location for laying eggs in its natural environment.

 First, place a well-conditioned adult male with a younger female, heavy with roe, in the breeding tank late in the day.
-Courtship should probably begin early the next morning and is instigated by the male and includes the usual fin-flaring and dancing in front of his mate.
+Courtship should probably begin early the next morning.
+It is instigated by the male and includes the usual fin-flaring and dancing in front of his mate.
 The pair starts swimming around the tank together and eventually moves under a suitable broad leaf of a plant.
 Here they turn upside down and deposit a few eggs.
 Then they move off and court some more before coming back to spawn again, which will probably take place on the same plant, or even the same leaf.

 When a healthy pair is finished, they will have deposited 25 to 100 eggs.
 Rasboras are not avid egg eaters, but they will eat some of the eggs occasionally.
 Therefore, it's a good idea to remove the parents as soon as breeding is concluded.